noby88/noby-ui-kit/README.md

-# This is not ready to be used!
+# More updates to be expected!

+## What this package IS

-## Accessability and customization is the main focus
+Accessability and customization is the main focus.
 All components by default with aria props.

 Any of the styling can be overwritten (recommended with Styled Components).
 None of the headaches when needing to change the styling juts a bit.
 One of the motives behind this package are the frustration with other UI kits like Material UI when it comes to adding your unique twist.

+The styling is bland and generic on purpure.
+It is meant to be more of a base which you can expend upon.
+Components are both mouse, keyboard and touch friendly.

+On of focus points it for the package to be light weight, both in performance impact and in the package size it self.

+## What this package IS NOT

+It is not intended to be a fit for any need.

+No complex and fancy animations.

+The default `onClick`, `onChange` and similar props can be still accessibly to be used as you wish, they are not overwritten or hidden by the components.

 ## Example